Red Wednesday 23rd November 2022

-Today is Red Wednesday and it marks a day of reflection and solidarity for our brothers and sisters across the globe who are persecuted simply because of their faith.
-We are wearing red to stand up and show that we care about people across the world suffering violence because of their faith.
+Red Wednesday marks a day of reflection and solidarity for our brothers and sisters across the globe who are persecuted simply because of their faith.
+We wear red to stand up and show that we care about people across the world suffering violence because of their faith.
 We believe that each person is free to decide what religion they should or should not be.

 We stand in solidarity with our brothers and sisters everywhere, in every country, every nation and state.